ginyih/malaysia_stock_prices/README.md

 1. Make sure you have Python 3 installed:
    - Open Command Prompt by pressing `Windows + R`, typing `cmd`, and hitting Enter.
    - Type `python --version` and press Enter.
 This will show the installed version of Python (if any).
-      - If Python is installed, you should see the version number (e.g., `Python 3.x.x`).
+      - If Python is installed, you should see the version number (e.g., `Python x.x.x`).
-      - If Python is not installed, you can download and install it from the [official Python website](https://www.python.org/downloads/).
+      - If Python is not installed, you can download and install it from the [Python](https://www.python.org/downloads/).
-      -

 2. Ensure `pip` is installed:
    - Python 3.4 and later versions come with `pip` installed by default.
 So, after installing Python, you should already have `pip` available.
    - You can check if `pip --version` is installed by typing in the Command Prompt.
 This will show installed version of pip.